Calculating parametric BPND and DVR image

 Program imgsrtm transforms the

-SRTM into multilinear form, and uses
+multilinear model, and uses non-negative

-non-negative least squares method (NNLS) to estimate the model parameters.
+least squares method (NNLS) to estimate the model parameters.

 It can be used to compute BPND, DVR, R1,